nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ## Designing Your Own Footprint

 C.H.I.P.
-Pro has castellated mounting holes making it destined to be mounted to another PCB.
+Pro has castellated mounting holes making it destined to be surface-mounted to another PCB.
 Each mounting hole aligns with a solder pad on an appropriately designed footprint.

 ![C.H.I.P.
 Pro footprint](images/footprint.png)